 However, how efficient and useful it may seem, this approach is not straightforward.
 Usually the type of predictand is imposed by some practical needs or constraints.
-Considering a precipitation variable, one has to decide upon the duration of accumulation, (e.g. from 6-hourly to daily or several day totals) according for example to the size or response time of a the catchments to be managed.
-The availability and quality of a long enough time series must also be considered.
-Moreover, the analogy is restricted to a selection of variables at a specific time and over optimized spatial domains, that are compared by means of a chosen criteria that can rank the candidate days from the archive with a distance quantification.
+Considering a precipitation variable, one has to decide upon the duration of accumulation, (e.g. from 6-hourly to daily or several day totals) according for example to the size or response time of the catchments to be managed.
+The availability and quality of long enough time series must also be considered.
+Moreover, the analogy is restricted to a selection of variables averaged over a specific time window and over optimized spatial domains, that are compared by means of a chosen criteria that can rank the candidate days from the archive with a distance quantification.
 The approach appears predictand-specific but also dependent on the archive of predictors.

-The AM will first be presented along with various implementations (section 1), as the optimal version of the method may vary with the location of interest, and as all these can be processed with AtmoSwing.
+The Analogue Method (AM) will first be presented along with various implementations (section 1), as the optimal version of the method may vary with the location of interest, and as all these can be processed with AtmoSwing.
 The software will then be presented (section 2), and its modules detailed, such as the Forecaster (section 3) and the Viewer (section 4) that are tools for operational use, and the Optimizer (section 5) that allows optimizing the method for a given predictand time series.

-1 The analogue method
+2 The analogue method

-As AtmoSwing does not rely on one variant of the analogue method (AM), but can implement different parametrization, several examples of possible implementations are gathered here, as well as the main evolution steps of the AM.
+As AtmoSwing does not rely on a single variant of the analogue method (AM), but can implement different parametrizations.
+Several examples of possible implementations are gathered here, as well as the main evolution steps of the AM.
 This latter summarizes the improvements that were brought, as well as discontinued approaches that were found less relevant (such as the use of PCA on the predictors).

 1.1 Principles